There are several sources of evidence relating to the agricultural and horticultural activities of Neolithic farmers in Highland Region:

-Other potential indicators are the burnt-on organic residue encrusted on the surface of pots, which can be examined for possible traces of charred plant structures through Scanning Electron Microscope [SEM] imaging), plus cereal and other plant lipids sealed in the body of sherds, which can now be detected thanks to recent advances in lipid analysis (Hammann and Cramp 2018).
-SEM imaging and plant-lipid analysis have not yet been attempted on Neolithic pottery from Highland Region, and the latter technique requires sherds to be from waterlogged contexts, so the potential for its application in this Region is limited.
-One final proxy for agricultural activity is pollen evidence for forest clearance, although this needs to be used with caution: not all clearance necessarily relates to the creation of cultivable areas – trees are also felled to build wooden structures, for example – and not all agriculture involves clearance at a scale that would show on a pollen diagram.
-Indeed, as has been argued (eg Farrell et al 2020), a past over-reliance on evidence for woodland clearance as a proxy for agriculture has led to flawed models of boom and bust in farming.
+Other potential indicators are the burnt-on organic residue encrusted on the surface of pots, which can be examined for possible traces of charred plant structures using Scanning Electron Microscopy (SEM).
+Additionally cereal and other plant lipids sealed in the body of sherds can now be detected thanks to recent advances in lipid analysis (Hammann and Cramp 2018).
+SEM imaging and plant-lipid analysis have not yet been attempted on Neolithic pottery from the Highland Region.
+The latter technique requires sherds to be from waterlogged contexts, which limits its application.
+One final proxy for agricultural activity is pollen evidence for forest clearance, although clearance does not necessarily relate to the creation of cultivable areas, for instance trees may also also felled to build wooden structures.
+Not all agriculture involves clearance at a scale that would show on a pollen diagram.
+Indeed, as has been argued (Farrell et al 2020), a past over-reliance on evidence for woodland clearance as a proxy for agriculture has led to flawed models of boom and bust in farming.

-Subsequent palaeobotanical reports are consistent with this picture, with the assemblage from Fortrose and Rosemarkie Waste Water Works adding bread wheat and flax to the range of cultivars (Ramsay 2014; MHG60873).
-All of these species will have been introduced to Scotland (and Britain more widely) from the Continent, as the wild progenitors do not exist here (Gron et al 2020).
-Apropos the presence of naked six-row barley at Knocknagael Farm (near Culduthel and Slackbuie; MHG54504), Susan Ramsay remarked that naked barley – which is easy to thresh – is rarely found in post-Neolithic contexts, probably due to a downturn in temperature with cooler, wetter summers favouring the cultivation of the harder-to-process hulled six-row barley instead (Ramsay 2016, 10).
-Note that while Timpany argued that the oats and hulled barley from Culduthel Phase 9 could not be earlier than Iron Age (Timpany 2012), their presence elsewhere in Neolithic contexts (as documented by Bishop) suggests that they could indeed be Neolithic – unless, of course, the remains from elsewhere are intrusive from later activity.
+Subsequent palaeobotanical reports are consistent with this picture, with the assemblage from Fortrose and Rosemarkie Waste Water Works adding bread wheat and flax to the range of cultivars (MHG60873; Ramsay 2014).
+All these species would have been introduced to Scotland, and Britain more widely, from the Continent, as their wild progenitors do not exist here (Gron et al 2020).
+Apropos the presence of naked six-row barley at Knocknagael Farm (MHG54504, near Culduthel and Slackbuie), Susan Ramsay (2016, 10)remarked that naked barley, which is easy to thresh, is rarely found in post-Neolithic contexts; this is probably due to a downturn in temperature with cooler, wetter summers favouring the cultivation of the harder-to-process hulled six-row barley instead.
+Note that while Timpany (2012) argued that the oats and hulled barley from Culduthel Phase 9 could not be earlier than Iron Age their presence elsewhere in Neolithic contexts (as documented by Bishop et al 2009) suggests that they could indeed be Neolithic – unless the remains from elsewhere are intrusive from later activity.

-The range of potential arable weeds comprises fat hen, docks and cleavers (from Fortrose and Rosemarkie Waste Water Works: Ramsay 2014); common fumitory, mustards, sedges, grasses and spike rush from Culduthel Phase 9 (Timpany 2012); and chickweed and goosefoots at Bellfield, North Kessock (Timpany 2009).
+The range of potential arable weeds comprises fat hen, docks and cleavers from Fortrose and Rosemarkie Waste Water Works (Ramsay 2014); common fumitory, mustards, sedges, grasses and spike rush from Culduthel Phase 9 (Timpany 2012); and chickweed and goosefoots at Bellfield, North Kessock (Timpany 2009).